datadryad/dryad-app/documentation/migration.md

 # Migrating content from a DSpace-based Dryad system to a DASH-based Dryad system

+On the DASH system:

+1. Ensure you have created an API account for the DSpace system to use, as described in [Adding a New API Account for Submission](https://confluence.ucop.edu/pages/viewpage.action?spaceKey=Stash&title=Dryad+Operations#DryadOperations-AddingaNewAPIAccountforSubmission).

 On the DSpace system:

 1. Ensure your maven settings file has appropriate values for the variables: